 If you own a cooking thermometer, poke it into the thickest part of the Turkey thigh.

-It should be noted, do not push too far in.
-As a result the thermometer will end up in the inside cavity.
-Or hit a bone, as a result the reading will be wrong!
+It should be noted that you should not push too far in.
+The thermometer will end up in the inside cavity or hit a bone, which will give a wrong reading.
+Check in a few places to be sure.

-Once you are happy that the turkey is cooked by checking the temperature or juices.
+Check the temperature or juices once you are happy that the turkey is cooked.
 It is equally important to give the turkey resting time.

 Remove the turkey from the roasting tin and place on a chopping board.

-It really helps to use silicone oven gloves to do this job as illustrated in the picture below!
-In the same way, you can use turkey tongs?
+It helps to use silicone oven gloves, as illustrated in the picture below!
+In the same way, you can use turkey tongs.

 As a result, the turkey meat will be juicier and easier to carve.

-Meat of small turkey leg is still pink, is it safe to eat?
+The meat of the turkey leg is still pink.
+Is it safe to eat?

-It is normal for smaller turkeys to have pinker and darker flesh espically around the joint areas, this is because they are usually younger birds with les fat covering protecting the .
+It is common for smaller turkeys to have pinker and darker flesh, especially around the joint areas.
+They are usually younger birds with less fat covering protecting them.

-If you are still worried you can always remove just the legs and return just them to the oven for 15 minutes to rest your mind!
+If you are still worried, you can always remove the legs and return them to the oven for 15 minutes to rest your mind!

 What to do with leftover stock and turkey drippings?

-Remove the vegetables, you can eat them if you wanted or just discard.
-Now the best thing for this delicious leftover stock and drippings is to create a gravy with it!
+Remove the vegetables.
+You can eat them if you want or discard them.
+The best thing for this delicious leftover stock and drippings is to create gravy with it!

 Check out our turkey gravy with red wine post for what to do to make a delicious gravy from the Turkey juices.

-Even if you do not want to use red wine you can still follow the recipe in the same way but using extra stock instead of red wine.
-More details on the gravy blog page for this.
+Even if you do not want to use red wine, you can still follow the recipe in the same way but using extra stock instead of red wineโmore details on the gravy blog page.

-Carving instructions are illustrated by the pictures below, start with the legs, then the breast and finally the wings.
+Carving instructions are illustrated by the pictures below, starting with the legs, then the breast and finally the wings.

-Simply pull the leg down away from the carcass cutting the skin and flesh between the leg and breast that joins it.
+Pull the leg away from the carcass, cutting the skin and flesh between the leg and breast that joins it.

-You may hear pop whilst doing so which is the ball joint coming out of the socket, cut away any remaining flesh and skin and place aside, repeat with other leg.
+You may hear a pop whilst doing so, which is the ball joint coming out of the socket.
+Cut away any remaining flesh and skin and place aside, repeat with the other leg.

-How to remove cooked breast from small whole turkey carcass?
+How to remove cooked breast from a small whole turkey carcass?

-Pulling with your other hand and cutting as you go remove the whole breast from the carcass.
-Finally, make a cut down the bottom near the wing to release the whole breast.
+Pulling with your other hand and cutting as you go, remove the whole breast from the carcass.
+Finally, cut the bottom near the wing to release the entire breast.

 Now slice the breast into smaller slices.